Lab tests & type 1 diabetes

 If you are not pregnant and your blood glucose two hours after an OGTT is 11.1mmol/L or more you have diabetes.

-If you are having a glucose tolerance test to see whether you have diabetes of pregnancy (gestational diabetes), and your blood glucose two hours after the glucose drink is 9mmol/L or more than this, you have diabetes of pregnancy (gestational diabetes).
+If you are having a glucose tolerance test to see whether you have diabetes of pregnancy (gestational diabetes), and your blood glucose two hours after the glucose drink is 9mmol/L or more, you have diabetes of pregnancy (gestational diabetes).

 Random blood glucose level